-Advance payments Payments must be made in advance as follows: (a) a \$50 room reservation deposit and a \$50 room damage and cleaning deposit by residence hall students; (b) the tuition charge for the current quarter; (c) the minimum guarantee deposit of \$2,850 for international applicants before issuance of I-20.
+Advance payments Payments must be made in advance as follows: (a) a \$50 room reservation deposit and a \$50 room damage and cleaning deposit by residence hall students; (b) the tuition charge for the current quarter; (c) room and board charges for the current quarter; (d) the minimum guarantee deposit of \$3,120 for international applicants before issuance of I-20.
 For further details, see the Schedule of Charges, Deposits, International Students, and other subsections in the Financial Information section of this BULLETIN.

 Cash needs The student should arrange to have cash available for all special charges and miscellaneous expenses.
-It is advisable to deposit at least \$100-150 each quarter in the Student Bank for books, vehicle registration, supplies, personal expenses, etc.
+It is advisable to deposit at least \$150 each quarter in the Student Bank for books, vehicle registration, supplies, personal expenses, etc.